-Plantsbrook School is a large, mixed-gender mainstream comprehensive Secondary School, housing around 1300 students, including 250 sixth formers in our brand new state of the art facility.
+Plantsbrook School is a large, mixed-gender mainstream comprehensive Secondary School, housing around 1400 students, including 250 sixth formers in our new state of the art facility.
 We are proud to be an inclusive school.

 Plantsbrook is unique in the Birmingham area as we are currently the only secondary school to house a specialist resource base for up to 20 students with visual vision impairments.
 Access to our Vision Resource Base the Resource Base is only through placement by the Local Authority and students must have an Education Health Care Plan/statement of need.

 Clarifying SEND terminology